World's most comprehensive free non-profit English language and culture course

 What are the modal verbs for possibility?
 (Three possibilities.)

-Three hours later, everybody is completely drunk.
-Giovanni is kissing what he thinks is a beautiful English babe, but who, in reality, is a transvestite pick-pocket .
-Maria is homesick and crying.
-Sophie is doing a strip-tease half naked on the bar, and has French kissed half the pub.
+(Three hours later, everybody is completely drunk.
+Giovanni is kissing what he thinks is a beautiful English woman, but who, in reality, is a male pickpocket .
+Maria is homesick (SP: nostálgico IT: nostaligo) and crying.
+Sophie is half naked (SP: desnuda IT: nuda) on the bar, and has French kissed half the pub.)

 ZAK WASHINGTON: Hey!
 Where is François?
 I haven’t seen him for at least twenty minutes.